 T

-Tag: A keyword (often in a string) that is attached to a blog post or media file.
+Tag: A keyword (often in a string) attached to a blog post or media file.
 Tags help organize content so it’s easier for a user to find.

-Target Audience: A group of people that will be interested in your product/service/blog: eg my target audience is internet marketers and small business owners.
+Target Audience: A group of people interested in your product/service/blog: e.g., my target audience is internet marketers and small business owners.

 Time on site: a performance measurement like bounce rate, this metric measures how long a user stays on your domain.
-If they look at another page, that time is measured, but if they click on another domain the timer stops.
-It’s measured as a sampled average across all pages with user activity not a literal timer per user.
+If they look at another page, that time is measured, but the timer stops if they click on another domain.
+It’s measured as a sampled average across all pages with user activity, not a literal timer per user.

 Time to first byte: TTFB, a performance measurement, is the time between when your visitor clicks “go” to your website’s response back to the browser.
 If that delivery speed is too slow and titles take too long to appear, users may question how legitimate the website is.
 The byte time is the delivery speed from the website’s original server to the viewer’s ISP.

 Time to interactive: performance measurement where if a user is on the site and there are other parts of the website loading, they may be unable to hover over a menu or click on a button, creating a negative user experience.
 Time to interactive is the time between the request and the user’s ability to interact with your site.
 This metric is dependent on your javascript.
-If there’s a long time to interactive, then your visitor is likely to abandon their request.
+If there’s a long time to interact, your visitor will likely abandon their request.
 Even three seconds can be far too slow in the website world.

 Title Tag: A form of meta-data used by search engines to categorize web pages by title.
 Search engine algorithms traditionally value title tags to determine/categorize page content.

 Top Pages (in Web Analytics): The pages where your visitors spend the most time.
-This is the information your visitors are responding to and gives you a sense of what is working on your website.
+This is the information your visitors are responding to, giving you a sense of what is working on your website.
 Similarly, pages visitors spend little time on may need tweaking to be more effective.

 Traffic: How many people visit your website.